Actively Recruiting

 You will not qualify if you...

-- History of psychiatric illness
+- History of psychiatric illness as assessed by the Mini International Neuropsychiatric Interview (MINI)

 - Family history of diabetes in a parent or sibling

-- Use of weight reducing agents
+- Use of weight reducing medications

 - History of kidney or liver disease

-- Moderate-to-severe substance use
+- Moderate to severe substance use

 AI-Screening